bharatvaj/libclog/README.md

 # clog
-A simple yet fast and bare minimal asynchronous logging library for C
+A simple yet fast and bare minimal thread-safe logging library for C

 ### Installation
 On Linux/Unix systems including macOS, shared libraries can be built using the following commands